sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982637 - Mrohk Sahjuuli.md

 SUBROUTINE_013E:
  55: 0x013E [0x66] LOAD_EXT_SCHEDULER_MAIN: Load scheduler "pas0" with entities [EventEntity, EventEntity], work=50*
  56: 0x014D [0x1D] PRINT_EVENT_MESSAGE(message_id=14251*)
     → "Here's an example of what you can dig up in the rrruins.
-I'd been searrrching all over the realm for it!\u007F1\u0000\u0007"
+I'd been searrrching all over the realm for it!"
  57: 0x0150 [0x23] WAIT_FOR_DIALOG_INTERACTION
  58: 0x0151 [0x93] DISPLAY_ITEM_INFO(item_id=0*)
  59: 0x0154 [0x1D] PRINT_EVENT_MESSAGE(message_id=14252*)
-    → "I like your face, \u007F\u0005[loverboy/pretty girl], so I'll let you in on a little secret.\u0007People have found certain pieces of equipment that rrresonate with these artifacts.
-If you find any, show them to me and I'll sweeten your kitty.\u007F1\u0000\u0007"
+    → "I like your face, [loverboy/pretty girl], so I'll let you in on a little secret.
+People have found certain pieces of equipment that rrresonate with these artifacts.
+If you find any, show them to me and I'll sweeten your kitty."
  60: 0x0157 [0x23] WAIT_FOR_DIALOG_INTERACTION
  61: 0x0158 [0x6E] EventEntity uses emote 8*
  62: 0x015F [0x99] Wait for EventEntity animation to complete
  63: 0x0164 [0x1D] PRINT_EVENT_MESSAGE(message_id=14253*)
     → "Oh...but let's keep this a secrrret from Ghanraam, shall we?
-Otherwise I'll tear your throat out and leave it on my master's doorstep!\u007F1\u0000\u0007"
+Otherwise I'll tear your throat out and leave it on my master's doorstep!"
  64: 0x0167 [0x23] WAIT_FOR_DIALOG_INTERACTION
  65: 0x0168 [0x99] Wait for EventEntity animation to complete
  66: 0x016D [0x03] Work_Zone[1] = 2*